| Activities

 May 16th 2007 as part of the Series on Europe

-and the European Union supported by IES.
+and the European Union supported by IES. * European Public Law: the protection

 of Human Rights under the ECHR and European Union Law.
 Lecture by Luzius Wildhaber, former president of the Human European Court of